scaralbi/scaralbi.github.io/research.md

 # Research Interest

-During my undergraduate degree I developed a passion for synthetic and systems biology: two fields of research that aim to engineer and deconstruct living systems in order to understand their assembly logic.
-I am now trying to apply those principles to study how and why certain bacteria are able to sense and generate electrical signals when living in biofilms.
-In particular, I am curious about the molecular mechanisms and genetic components that allow cyanobacteria to produce electricity from sunlight, air and water.
-I am also keen about developing biophysical techniques to investigate how the evolution of electrical signalling in structured communities of cyanobacteria contributes to the emergence of collective properties.
+During my undergraduate degree I developed a passion for [synthetic](https://en.wikipedia.org/wiki/Synthetic_biology) and [systems biology](https://en.wikipedia.org/wiki/Systems_biology): two fields of research that aim to engineer and deconstruct living systems in order to understand their assembly logic.
+I am now trying to apply those principles to study how and why certain bacteria are able to sense and generate electrical signals when living in [biofilms](https://en.wikipedia.org/wiki/Biofilm).
+In particular, I am curious about the molecular mechanisms and genetic components that allow [cyanobacteria](https://en.wikipedia.org/wiki/Cyanobacteria) to produce electricity from sunlight, air and water (in so-called [biophotovoltaic devices](https://en.wikipedia.org/wiki/Biological_photovoltaics)).
+I am also keen about developing biophysical techniques to investigate how the evolution of electrical signalling in structured communities of [exoelecotrogenic](https://en.wikipedia.org/wiki/Exoelectrogen) photosynthetic bacteria contributes to the emergence of collective properties.

 ## Green Biotechnology
-I am fascinated by the process of photosynthesis, which enables photosynthetic organisms to perform the complex chemistry of transforming solar into chemical energy, in ambient conditions and in a self-repairing way.
+I am fascinated by the reactions of [photosynthesis](https://en.wikipedia.org/wiki/Photosynthesis), which enables photosynthetic organisms to perform the complex chemistry of transforming solar into chemical energy, in ambient conditions and in a self-repairing way.
 This complex network of reactions can be exploited to catalyse the transition towards a greener future, where biomanufacturing of therapeutics, commodity chemicals and biofuels will take place in photosynthetic organelles.

 ![alt text](assets/figs/cyanoproduction.jpg)